Moros1138/MFC-Assistant/README.md

   * Fixed icon toggles for Add to/Remove from Carousel in Message
   * Added Disable all message inputs and message removal while the Message Carousel is running
   * Added Disable all game inputs while the game is running.
+  * Added Confirm dialogs to Remove Message and Stop buttons for the games
 * 1.0.13
   * Tweak Firefox deployment.
   * Fix token keno bug.